Melk Abbey in Austria

 The collegiate church in Melk

 A visit to Melk Abbey is not complete without a visit to the collegiate church.
-It is best to do this at 12.00:XNUMX p.m. for the noon prayers of the monks.
+It is best to do this at 12.00 p.m. for the noon prayers of the monks.
 This lasts half an hour and allows an insight into the everyday life of the monks.
 At the same time, there is the opportunity to review the previous impressions from Melk Abbey, Austria, in front of your inner eye.
 During our visit, a guitar player accompanied the monks' choral singing.
-Not only did we like that, but also the young guests from all over the world.
+We really enjoyed that, as did the young guests from all over the world.

 The ceiling painting by the Tyrolean artist Johann Michael Rottmayr is also magnificent to look at.
 The Italian theater engineer Antonio Beduzzi designed the side altars like chapels.